Start9Labs/documentation/source/dev-docs/dev-faq/faq-service-packaging.rst

 --------------------------------------------------------------------
 There are several things you will want to consider.
 Requirements include:

 #.
-Most importantly, pick a service you are passionate about seeing on EmbassyOS.
+Most importantly, pick a service you are passionate about seeing on EmbassyOS
 #.
 Make sure it is :ref:`Open Source <open-source>`

 Recommendations that may ease the process:

 #.
 A service that has already been 'dockerized' (has a **working** ``Dockerfile``)
 #.
+A service that incorporates a 'self-hosting' option
+#.
 A service written in a language you are familiar with
 #.
 A service with a strong community

+You can check this expansive list if you are in search of ideas: `Awesome Self-Hosted <https://github.com/awesome-selfhosted/awesome-selfhosted>`_

 What if I don't need a Config in my service?
 --------------------------------------------